Juste Belmont

 Character History:

-Training for years, Juste made friends with another would-be vampire hunter, Maxim Kinshe.
+Training for years, Juste made friends with another would-be vampire hunter, Maxim Kishine.
 The two developed a friendly rivalry, each believing themselves to be the one that would save the land from Dracula (when he inevitably appeared next).
-They both also struck up a friendship with another young girl in their village, Lydie Erlanger, a fair maiden that Juste eventually developed some stronger feelings for.
+They both also struck up a friendship with another young girl in their village, Lydie ErlangerGood friend, and potential love interest, of hero Juste Belmont, Lydie's mysterious disappearance, coinciding with the arrival of Dracula's Castle, is the event that kicks of Juste's adventure in the series., a fair maiden that Juste eventually developed some stronger feelings for.

-Two years prior to the events of the game Maxim took off to train by himself.
+Two years prior, Maxim took off to train by himself.
 Juste didn't hear from his friend in the intervening time until the vampire showed up, injured and barely remembering anything, ranting about how Lydie had been kidnapped by a dark fiend and taken to the resurrected Dracula's castle.
 The two ventured in only for Maxim to run off leaving Juste alone to explore the dark depths.
 What the young Belmont discovered was that Dracula's castle was dimensionally fractured -- there were two versions of it and, to fully rid the land of the evil infesting it, Juste had to explore both of them.

 Thankfully Juste was more than up to the task (remember, he won the Most Power Belmont competition three years running).
 After a fiercely pitched battle Juste came out victorious.
 Fleeing the castle with his friends in tow, the three stood outside as the castle crumbled safe in the knowledge that it would be some time until Dracula came back from the grave again (you know, unless Maxim was an idiot).